 We have very extensive protocols in place for testing, isolating and treating any resident who may contract COVID-19.
 Our staff is well prepared to provide the best treatment possible, while also stopping the virus from spreading to other residents or staff.
 We will continue to stay in regular contact with national, state and local authorities to ensure we are following latest CDC guidelines for screening, testing and infection control.
 Some of the actions we have implemented are outlined below.

-- Testing all new admissions for COVID-19 and keeping those individuals isolated until test results are returned, usually within 24-48 hours
+- Testing all new patients and residents for COVID-19 and keeping those individuals isolated until test results are returned, usually within 24-48 hours.

-- Screening residents for fever at every shift change
+- Screening residents for fever at every shift change, and more frequently if there has been a positive case.

 How We're Communicating with Families

-- Facility leaders are staying in touch via phone, mail and email
+- Facility leaders are staying in touch with resident’s loved ones via phone, mail and email.

-- Notifying families when we have new COVID-19 cases in our community, while continuing to protect patient and staff privacy
+- We notify families within 12 hours of confirming any new case of COVID-19 our community, while continuing to protect patient and staff privacy.

-- Staff members are helping connect family members with our residents/patients via phone calls, video chats and social media.
-We have recently supplied all our AHC communities with iPads to improve access to video chat.
+- Staff members help connect family members with our residents/patients via phone calls, video chats and social media.
+All AHC communities have computer tablets available for video chat.
+Many of our facilities also provide technology to access social media and video chat access through our ARTS program.

 - World Health Organization's COVID-19 Page